 What Do I Do with an Employee Who Always Runs Late?

 Dealing with an employee who consistently runs late can cause significant problems.
 Their behavior affects the rest of the team, demanding a response from you.
-But what’s the best way to respond in measured and constructive way?
+But what’s the best way to respond in a measured and constructive way?

 Everyone runs late once in a while due to traffic, bad weather, or other unforeseen circumstances.
 However, when lateness becomes a habit, circumstances aren’t to blame.
 Something more problematic is at work.
 The tardiness begins to feel like disrespect.
 This, in turn, can create a frustrating experience that can tempt you to overreact.